 Sjögren’s syndrome can be tricky to diagnose because of its range of symptoms and their similarity to other diseases.
 It is best diagnosed by a rheumatologist or another specialist who knows a lot about Sjögren’s.

 Sjögren’s Syndrome is an autoimmune disease, meaning that it occurs when the body’s immune system attacks its own healthy cells and tissues.
 The reason it does this is not well understood.
 When the body’s immune system is “activated” in this way, it can make a person feel very tired, similar to when they have the flu.

 Sjögren’s is relatively rare (0.5%, or 1 in 200 people, will get it) and it affects women about ten times more frequently than men.
 Most people who get it notice their first symptoms between the ages of 30 and 50.

-In Sjögren’s syndrome (SS) the body’s immune system primarily attacks its glands, small organs that are responsible for producing a variety of body fluids.
-SS can also sometimes attack other tissues and organs.
+In Sjögren’s syndrome the body’s immune system primarily attacks its glands, small organs that are responsible for producing a variety of body fluids.
+The disease can also sometimes attack other tissues and organs.